 The chicks can go out to the coop when they are fully feathered, but make the transition slowly so they don’t become shocked by the cold.

 Raising chicks after the first few months is usually straightforward as they join the rest of the flock.
 But in the winter they will need extra help.
 Use extra deep bedding in the coop and be prepared to provide a supplemental heat source like a lamp or heating pad if the weather turns especially nasty.

-Raising chicks in the fall might be the best option of all.
-Changes in daylength will postpone the onset of laying by a month or two, allowing the hens to finish growing before spending energy making eggs.
-By raising chicks in the fall you’ll end up with hens that lay larger, stronger eggs throughout their lifetime.
+Raising chicks in autumn might be the best option of all.
+Changes in the length of the day will postpone the onset of laying by a month or two, allowing the hens to finish growing before spending energy making eggs.
+By raising chicks in autumn you’ll end up with hens that lay larger, stronger eggs throughout their lifetime.